What is Plan B and why is there speculation Plan B will be implemented?

 What is Plan B?

-According to the government's website, Plan B was planned to help the NHS in case it came under considerable pressure.
+According to the government's website, Plan B is there to help the NHS in case it came under considerable pressure.

 It involves bringing in new public measures to prevent the spread of the virus, whilst not heavily impacting the economy and daily life.